echen333/cp-workshop/README.md

 Welcome to Competitive Programming at GT's beginner workshop!
 Our workshop serves as an introduction to competitive programming for first and second-year students at GT.

-Our workshop is scheduled for three days from Tuesday, 9/5 to Thursday, 9/7, from 5-7PM each day.
+Our workshop is scheduled for three days from Tuesday, 9/5 to Thursday, 9/7, from 5-7PM each day in CCB .
 We will cover everything from setting up your environment to basic algorithms, leading you on the path to becoming a seasoned competitive programmer!

 You can find our discord [here](https://discord.gg/QYR3XDgda7).